Coming in cold, Nadal finds form quickly at Australian Open

 The No. 2-seeded Nadal had a 6-4, 6-3, 7-5 win over Australian wild-card entry James Duckworth on Monday in the first round of the Australian Open, his first match back on Rod Laver Arena since he had to retire during his quarterfinal match last year.

 The 17-time major winner hasn’t played since retiring from his semifinal at the U.S. Open because of a knee injury.
-He had surgery on his right ankle in November, and withdrew from a tune-up tournament in Brisbane earlier this month because of a muscle strain in his thigh, mainly as a precaution, to ensure he’s fit for the season-opening major.
+He had surgery on his right ankle in November, and withdrew from a tune-up tournament in Brisbane earlier this month because of a muscle strain in his thigh, mainly as a precaution, to ensure he’d be fit for the season-opening major.

 “The doctors didn’t allow me to go on court,” he said, “even if I wanted.”